SirajChaudhary/comprehensive-example-on-microservices-using-spring-boot-with-spring-cloud/README.md

 * all microservices one by one in any sequence

 **Step 8.** Run APIs using Postman or OpenAPI (Swagger-UI)
-<br />- APIs of microservices should be run in the following sequence for first time.
+<br />- APIs should be run as per the following sequence of the microservices for the first time.
 * airport-pilot-service
 * airport-flight-service
 * airport-booking-service